yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

                <vspace blankLines='1'/>
 Rationale: TLS 1.0 (published in 1999) does not support many modern, strong cipher suites.
 In addition, TLS 1.0 lacks a per-record Initialization Vector (IV) for CBC-based cipher suites and does not warn against common padding errors.
                <vspace blankLines='1'/>
-NOTE: This recommendation has been changed from SHOULD NOT to MUST NOT on the assumption that {{?I-D.ietf-tls-oldversions-deprecate}} will be published as an RFC before this document.
+NOTE: This recommendation has been changed from SHOULD NOT to MUST NOT on the assumption that {{!I-D.ietf-tls-oldversions-deprecate}} will be published as an RFC before this document.

 * Implementations MUST NOT negotiate TLS version 1.1 {{?RFC4346}}.
                <vspace blankLines='1'/>
 Rationale: TLS 1.1 (published in 2006) is a security improvement over TLS 1.0 but still does not support certain stronger cipher suites.
                <vspace blankLines='1'/>
-NOTE: This recommendation has been changed from SHOULD NOT to MUST NOT on the assumption that {{?I-D.ietf-tls-oldversions-deprecate}} will be published as an RFC before this document.
+NOTE: This recommendation has been changed from SHOULD NOT to MUST NOT on the assumption that {{!I-D.ietf-tls-oldversions-deprecate}} will be published as an RFC before this document.

 * Implementations MUST support TLS 1.2 {{!RFC5246}} and MUST prefer to negotiate TLS version 1.2 over earlier versions of TLS.